 About National CORE

-National Community Renaissance, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of affordable housing.
+National CORE, based in Rancho Cucamonga, Calif., is one of the nation’s largest nonprofit developers of affordable housing.
 National CORE manages nearly 9,000 affordable, senior and market-rate units in California, Arkansas, Texas and Florida.
 Over the past two decades, its social services partner, Hope through Housing Foundation, has provided more than 2 million hours in supportive services to enhance quality of life, including preschool, afterschool, senior wellness and upward mobility programs.
 For more information on both organizations, please visit www.nationalcore.org.